As an Amazon Associate I earn from qualifying purchases.

 These lunch muffins are a fun way to keep lunch interesting for the kids!

 I remember when I was a kid, the best part of bringing lunch from home was when I would find a sweet treat in my lunch box.
 But even back then, my mom and grandmother were all about making sure I got a good, home-cooked meal.
 Even in said lunch box.
 This was not always a happy thing for me.
 But the rare and occasional sweets were always something I hoped for.
 Something I looked forward to.

 Now that I have my own munchkin, I see the same hopeful look in his eyes when he checks to see what I’m packing in his lunch for the day.

-They are perfect for a lunch box!
+They are perfectly sized for a lunch box!
 They don’t take up much room, they are totally kid-sized and give my lil’ guy just enough sweet to put a smile on his face.
-Yay mom!!
+Yay, mom!!